 Back to our question.
 What is the formalized goal of all celestial target pointing methods?
-Surely is to get the object you want to observe into the field of view of your telescope eyepiece (into the circular portion of the sky you see when looking into the telescope).
+Surely is to get the object you want to observe into the field of view of your telescope eyepiece (into the magnified and enhanced circular portion of the sky you see when looking into the telescope).

 How to make that task so trivial that there is no question of how to do that even for a little kid?
 Think about the Moon, for example.
 Obviously, as soon as you can see its shiny disc or sickle in the sky you can raise your hand and point at it with your finger immediately.
 What could be more trivial than that?
 That's because the "eyepiece" FOV (the Field Of View) is equal to your eye's, you can clearly see your target, there are no other similar objects in the sky visible, and the "telescope" you are pointing is just a finger on your hand.

-Is it possible to point to, let's say, the Horse Head Nebula, which is hard to see even through a decent telescope, with the same ease and triviality?
+But is it at all possible to point a telescope to, let's say, the Horse Head Nebula, which is hard to see even through a decent telescope, with the same ease and triviality?
 Yes, it is!
 By using the Telrad Pattern matching (TPM) method.

 OK.
 So what's the heck is that TPM after all?
 Almost exactly the same thing as pointing with your finger!
 But: